 Beautiful cities aren’t in short supply in Italy, but Venice takes things to a whole new level.
 Whether you’re wandering through narrow alleyways, 'Don't Look Now'-style, or sitting back cruising the waterways in a gondola, gelato in hand, prepare to be wowed.

 You don’t visit this floating city without taking in St Mark’s Square (aka Piaza San Marco) – where pigeons and pedestrians share the stop-in-your-tracks view of St Mark’s Basilica.
 Myriad streets lead on from here: you could use a map, but the real fun is in getting lost.
-Pop into churches and gaze up at frescoes, peruse designer boutiques or sample cicchetti over an aperitivo in a local bar.
-It's all marvellous.
+Pop into churches and gaze up at frescoes, peruse designer boutiques or marvel at the spectacular canvases of Titian, Bellini and Vivarini at the Gallerie dell’Accademia.

-It’s tempting to stick to cobbles and narrow waterways, but hop in a ferry across the lagoon to see what the city has to offer away from the hordes – like the multicoloured houses of the island of Murano, which is famous for its beautiful glass.
-Venice is a truly inimitable crowd-pleaser.
+It’s tempting to stick to cobbles and narrow waterways, but hop on a ferry across the lagoon to see what the city has to offer away from the hordes – like the multicoloured houses of the island of Murano, which is famous for its beautiful glass.